google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E03-Adopting-the-native-language-of-the-web.md

 faced in the industry by opening a conversation between the two, providing take aways, solutions to workflows, tools & discussions on everyday struggles.

-This week Mustafa speaks to Ade Oshineye, a Developer Advocate on the Google Developer Relations Team, about language influencing us to adopt the UX practices of the native app world when the web should create its own native language.
+This week Mustafa speaks to Ade Oshineye, a Developer Advocate on the Google Developer Relations Team, about how the incorrect us of design language has influenced us to adopt the UX practices of the native app world when the web should aspire to create a native language of its own.

 <img src="/web/shows/designer-vs-developer/podcast/images/dvd-s01-e03-cover.jpg" class="attempt-right">